Gwardii/Swarm-of-Mobile-Robots/README.md

 A robot can get the command to wait, move forward, rotate, and move around the given arc.
 Each command is built so the robot will drive a given distance or angle in a given amount of time.
 The main goal while programming robots was to make their path as deterministic as possible.
 To achieve this, each command consists of the path parametrs such as its length or radius and the time in with the path should be complited.
 Based on that robot calculates the path for each wheel and follows it using PID.

+## Path planning
+Implemented path planning algorithm finds the shortest feasible polygonal chain between target and actual position of a robot.
+The path planner requires a rasterized map of working area, thus it was also covered in the project.
+At the moment, the rasterization is provided for any polygon and circle, which are should be provided in the specified json format.

 ## Authors

 - [Szymon Bielenin](https://github.com/SB-koperkowypiesek)